Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

        {% endtab %}
 	{% tab Web %}

-Navigate to your challenge site (E.g. www.synapse.org/#!Synapse:syn12345) and click on Tools, Run Challenge and insert your challenge team name.
+Navigate to your challenge site and add `/challenge` to the end of the URL (E.g. www.synapse.org/#!Synapse:syn12345/challenge).
+Click on `Challenge Tools`, `Run Challenge` and insert your challenge team name.

 <img src="/assets/images/attachTeamToChallenge.png">